 So-called "campgrounds" are spreading like invasive weeds.
 Help preserve Burnett County's rural way of life.

-You can attend the meeting virtually here.
+You can attend virtually, Sept.
+7, at 9am.
+Find the agenda here.

 -->> Please SIGN our Campground Moratorium PETITION <<--

 Part of why we win is because of the strength of opposition.
 Your signature adds to that strength and adds your voice to the conversation.

 Burnett County is a beautiful place to live, work, raise a family and retire.
 People live here and vacation here because of the pristine nature, abundant wildlife and its crystal clear lakes.
 Tourists and cabin-owners come to get away from crowds, noise and pollution in the city.
 People who live here stay because of its rural, small-town character, safe and low-key.
 We all love to fish, boat, hunt, ride or camp.

 It makes sense for Burnett County to maintain -- better yet, enhance its outstanding characteristics.
 That is why Preserve Burnett County (PBC) is fighting high-density RV parks -- or what operators like County Supervisor and Oak Ridge resort owner Steve Austin call "campgrounds."